 Tickets & visitor tips

-- All display information is in both English and German, with an audioguide available, too
+- All display information is in both English and German

-- A good-sized shop has exactly what you might expect: Hundertwasser designs turned into postcards, calendars, posters, porcelain, umbrellas, and other items.
-This is the place to purchase your Hundertwasser hat, too
+- A shop has exactly what you might expect: Hundertwasser designs turned into postcards, posters, art prints, umbrellas, napkins and other items

 - The architectural concept extends to the toilets, which might be the most intriguing in all of Vienna

-- Ditto the Kunst Haus café and restaurant.
-Grab a coffee, if only to sit in what feels like a madcap converted conservatory, complete with tropical vegetation
+- Ditto the lovely café-restaurant.
+Grab a coffee, if only to sit in what feels like a madcap but elegant converted conservatory, complete with vegetation

 How to get to the Kunst Haus Wien